olliegardner/seminar-roulette/timelog.md

 - _4 hour_ Attended dissertation guidance lectures.
 - _2 hour_ Finished implementation of the search bar - allows users to search for seminars.

+### 11 Dec 2020

+- _2 hour_ Implemented nightly cronjob to automatically pull data in from Samoa and EventBrite.
+- _1 hour_ Weekly meeting with Jeremy and wrote up meeting minutes.

+## Week 12

+### 14 Dec 2020

+- _0.5 hour_ Completed SoCS ethics form and got Jeremy to sign it.